- About Us

 In some cases, it may be necessary to request that alimony payments be modified or terminated.
 Either party—the one paying or the one receiving—may request a change.
 In general, the courts will review an existing support payment based on very specific instances.
 For example, if the paying spouse receives a substantial raise, the receiving spouse may request a review of their current spousal support/maintenance payments.
 In the event the receiving spouse gets a new job and therefore has more substantial income, the paying spouse may request a review.
 If the partner receiving maintenance payments remarries, in nearly all cases, payments will terminate.

 Maintenance payments are designed to ensure that one spouse does not face significant financial difficulties after a divorce.
 Your attorney can work with you to draft a preliminary proposal for your spouse, and, if you can agree on the terms of payments, in most cases the courts will accept them.
-However, if your spouse is adamant about not paying alimony, we can help you fight hard to get the money you need to remain financially stable.
+However, if your spouse is adamant about not paying alimony, our Spokane divorce lawyers can help you fight hard to get the money you need to remain financially stable.